luangjokaj/wordpressify/README.md

 npm run dev
 ```

-- If you are running a fresh installation, you will have to setup the general informations for the WordPress wizard (site name, description, database etc…).
+- If you are running a fresh installation, you will have to setup the general information for the WordPress wizard (site name, description, database etc…).
 - You are ready to go!
 Happy coding!

 **WORDPRESS PLUGINS**

-- If you want to build WordPress plugins, you can do that from the directory:
+- If you want to add or build WordPress plugins, you can do that from the directory:

 ```
 src/plugins